madtomic/Maintenance-Manager--CB-Plugin/README.md

 noMaintenanceLaunched: Maintenance mode is already off. //Displayed when /maintenance off is performed when the maintenance mode is off.
 maxPlayersOnMaintenance: 10 //Must be an integer!
 The number of slots available during a maintenance
 maintenanceIcon: http://image.noelshack.com/fichiers/2014/19/1399387761-maintenancelogo.png //Check the adress two times before loading the config!
+disabledPlugins: [] //Take care when you modify the list!
 ```

 *Note: Your icon must be a 64X64 png image!
 Protected adresses (https://) may not work!*